-Yet in long term, decentralized analytics almost always lead to inefficient implementation of analytics and lack of cross functional synergies in the organization.
-In most scenarios, the Analytics function is a specialized, knowledge based activity.
+Yet in the long term, decentralized analytics almost always leads to the inefficient implementation of analytics and a lack of cross-functional synergies in the organization.
+In most scenarios, the Analytics function is a specialized, knowledge-based activity.
 Without some level of central coordination, decentralized Analytics will frequently lead to non-strategic investment on resources that may become obsolete without proper training and handholding.

-Another inadequacy of decentralized model is that the figures and calculated metrics across functional areas almost always never match.
-The numbers would never foot on organization wide reports and business-rule changes are never reflected consistently across all information sources.
-Also, a thinly created analytics layer in each functional unit leads to an over or under utilization of resources over time.
+Another inadequacy of the decentralized model is that the figures and calculated metrics across functional areas almost always never match.
+The numbers would never foot on organization-wide reports and business-rule changes are never reflected consistently across all information sources.
+Also, a thinly created analytics layer in each functional unit leads to an over or underutilization of resources over time.

 Centralization of any function in an organization is crucial when standardization and risk management takes higher precedence than localized control or customization, and this is most true for an analytics function.
 Models should have some level of consistency in design, numbers should look comparable, even reports have to have a comparable format.
 Numbers reaching higher management or external stakeholders from different lines of business should be identical else it risks resource loss in footing these numbers and loss of reliability on data.
 Sales figures from POS should match with say inventory turnover, even though these might come from totally disparate applications.